Billy McKinney Player Props: Yankees vs. Rangers

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, three home runs and two walks while hitting .318.
+- McKinney has three doubles, a triple, three home runs and two walks while batting .319.

-- McKinney is batting .333 with two homers during his last games and is riding a four-game hitting streak.
+- McKinney is batting .375 with two homers during his last games and is on a five-game hitting streak.

-- In 12 of 13 games this season (92.3%), McKinney has reached via hit, and that includes multiple hits twice.
+- This year, McKinney has tallied at least one hit in 13 of 14 games (92.9%), and had multiple hits twice.

-- He has hit a long ball in three games this year (23.1%), homering in 6.5% of his trips to the plate.
+- Looking at the 14 games he has played this season, he's hit a long ball in three of them (21.4%), and in 6.1% of his trips to the dish.

-- McKinney has driven in a run in four games this year (30.8%), including one multiple-RBI game.
+- McKinney has driven in a run in five games this year (35.7%), including one multiple-RBI game.

-- He has scored in six of 13 games so far this year.
+- He has scored a run in six of 14 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.